 Cause #5 – Intranasal Medication

-When your cat has a respiratory infection, it’s sometimes treated with a vaccine that induces sneezing as a normal side effect.
-Any symptoms your cat exhibits after receiving a vaccine should be mild and only last a few days, so if they appear to be sneezing or reacting abnormally for a longer period of time, it’s important to let your vet know.
+When your cat has a respiratory infection, it can sometimes treated with administering a nasal spray antibiotic.
+Sneezing is a normal side effect of these nasal sprays.
+Any symptoms your cat exhibits after receiving a vaccine should be mild and only last a few days.
+So, if they appear to be sneezing or reacting abnormally for a longer period of time, let your vet know.

 Does Your Cat Sneeze Excessively?

 If your furry friend has been sneezing or exhibiting related symptoms of allergies or discomfort more frequently than normal, give the veterinary specialists at Catonsville Cat Clinic a call.
-We can help diagnose and treat a wide range of feline health issues and are here to help your cat live their happiest and healthiest life.
+We diagnose and treat a wide range of feline health issues.
+Catonsville Cat Clinic is here to help your cat live their happiest and healthiest life.
 Reach out today to schedule an appointment.